freecode23/car-platform/data_platform/README.md

 TLS/SSL Mode: disable

 Access Grafana:
-Open your browser and go to http://localhost:3005 Login with the default credentials (admin/admin)
+Open your browser and go to http://localhost:3000 Login with the default credentials (admin/admin)

-## 8. To create java keystore
+## 8. To create java keystore for AWS IoT connection.
 https://github.com/aws/aws-iot-device-sdk-java

 In the directory where we keep the certifcate enter: